MondeNel/Digital-resume-assessment/README.md

 HTML ⚙️
 CSS 🎨

 #### This is a digital resume of myself.
-My work Experiences, Education and Skills.
+Just an overview of how it looks.

 ![Resume Screenshot](https://github.com/MondeNel/MONNEL173_FTO2304_GroupB_Digital_Resume/blob/923117661578635ddbc4df9a4b35f288d392fc72/ResumeScreenshot.png)